thepercyj/Puzzle-Realms/README.md

 -To identify optimal solutions for diverse Kanoodle puzzle combinations, use AI approaches such as backtracking or evolutionary algorithms.

 # What is an N-Queens Puzzle?
-The N-queens puzzle is a classic problem in combinatorial mathematics and computer science.
-It's a puzzle that involves placing N chess queens on an N×N chessboard in such a way that no two queens threaten each other.
-In other words, no two queens should be in the same row, column, or diagonal.
+The N-queens puzzle is a classic problem in combinatorial mathematics and computer science, also known as chess puzzles in this context, entail arranging or picking items based on certain rules or limitations.
+Chess puzzles are concerned with the positioning and movement of the pieces of chess on a chessboard.
+The goal of the N-Queens puzzle is to arrange N chess queens on a NxN chessboard so that no two queens threaten each other.
+This means that no two queens can be in the same row, column, or diagonal at the same time.
+The task is to identify all potential configurations that satisfy these constraints.

 # What is a Kanoodle solver?
-Kanoodle is a solo puzzle solver in which players must arrange colorful pieces in precise combinations depending on predefined patterns or criteria.
-A tiny, portable box containing the collection of 12 multi-colored puzzle parts and an instruction guide with several puzzles or challenges are the standard of the puzzle.
+Kanoodle is placing a set of 11 pieces into a three-dimensional puzzle board.
+The pieces have different forms, and the goal is to arrange them so that they fit together.
+Pattern Matching Puzzles frequently need spatial reasoning, vision, and strategic thinking.
+Identifying and managing patterns in a spatial context is required to solve them.
+Arranging parts to match a precise pattern, building structures, or accomplishing objectives within a limited space can all be challenging.

 # Objectives
 Create a web-based intelligent puzzle solver application that can solve two classic puzzles: the N-Queens puzzle and the Kanoodle puzzle.
 The project's goal is to show how different problem-solving methodologies, algorithms, and artificial intelligence (AI) principles can be used to solve these difficult puzzles.